hoangduytran/blender-manual/manual/files/import_export/collada.rst

    But if the *Copy* option is enabled, the exporter will create copies of the images instead and place the copies besides the export file.
 In that case the file references are made relative.

+Only Selected UV Map
+   When your mesh contains multiple UV layers, then Blender exports all layers by default.
+   This option allows you to only export the active (selected) UV layer.

 Geometry
 --------